sambittarai/Tumor-segmentation-from-PET-CT-followed-by-clinical-parameter-estimation/README.md

 [2] Data Preparation: Checkout this directory to know more about the initial data preparation step.

+[3] Tumor Segmentation: Checkout this directory to know more about tumor segmentation using prior with detailed step by step guide.

 ## Files
 [1] config.py: Contains information about all the hyperparameters.
 [2] utils.py: Contains all the helper functions.